 #10.
 Unreliable Ratios of Reviews to Employees

 Let’s use Amazon as an example.
-They have multiple offices, with over 300 000 employees from all over the world.
+They have multiple offices, with over 300,000 employees from all over the world.
 Yet, on Glassdoor, they only have 15,000 reviews.
-That ratio doesn’t make sense and can make the company seem like they have many negative reviews when it’s only a small number of employees sharing their experiences.
+That ratio doesn’t make sense and can make the company seem like they have many negative reviews when there’s only a small number of employees sharing their experiences.

 The reviews could be coming from only 1% of the company’s employees, making it easy to distort the actual picture.

-Remember that most employees will review a company after they leave an interview, receive a job offer, or when leaving the company.
+Remember that most employees will review a company after they leave an interview, receive a job offer, or leave the company.
 No one hardly wakes up in the middle of the night and decides to go to Glassdoor and review their employer.
-The reviews are usually postings with negative sentiment, so it’s not a balanced representation of the company or healthy workplace culture.
+The reviews are usually posts with negative sentiment, so they’re not a balanced representation of the company or a healthy workplace culture.

 In other words, the reviews may be written by people who were fired or left on bad terms and are venting their frustrations.